Property Tax Calculator

 Note: To see exact percentages or payment amounts, place your mouse over the specific shaded bar area.

-This graph compares the 2018 average increase in assessed value for all residential properties in the District of 3.91% against the 2018 change in your property's assessed value.
-If your property valuation has increased above the 3.91% average increase for all residential class properties, your taxes will rise accordingly.
-If, however, your assessment is below the District average, your tax increase may be lower than the average increase.
-The graph includes assessed value increases/decreases beginning in 2014 for historical comparison.
+This graph compares the 2019 average decrease in assessed value for all residential properties in the District of -1.27% against the 2019 change in your property's assessed value.
+If your property valuation has increased above the -1.27% average decrease for all residential class properties, your taxes will rise accordingly.
+If, however, your assessment is below the District average, your tax increase may be lower than the average decrease.
+The graph includes assessed value increases/decreases beginning in 2015 for historical comparison.

 *The above graphs detail the utility increase for a Single Family Dwelling.

-Based on the taxes and other fees that make up your tax bill, this graph provides a 2017-2018 percentage of total taxes comparison.
-Municipal Property and Provincial School share of the bill has changed slightly while other agency taxes have maintained their proportions.
+Based on the taxes and other fees that make up your tax bill, this graph provides a 2018-2019 percentage of total taxes comparison.
+Municipal Property, Provincial School and other agency taxes have maintained their proportions.
 The District portion of Utility user fees continues to align our cost of providing service with the condition of existing infrastructure and its future replacement.

 *The above graph compares your Utility increase to an increase for a Single Family Dwelling.